 You may follow one or two habits of those who have made it before you because success often lives clues but run in your own lane and focus on what’s meaningful to you.
 After all, no two people were ever successful by doing the same thing.

 What is your goal, what is that one thing that you need to accomplish?
 Is it an academic qualification or spending more time with your family?
-Is it acquiring wealth or an invention?
-Is it touching the lives of others?
+Could it be acquiring wealth or an invention?
+Or maybe touching the lives of others?
 Whatever that goal may be, set out your plan of action and embark on the journey.
-Do something about it every day, accomplish what you set yourself to do and enjoy it, That is success!
+Do something about it every day, accomplish what you set yourself to do and enjoy it, That is what I call success!